Hershey warns it won’t ‘fully meet consumer demand’ for seasonal candy this Halloween - NewsBreak

 “That was a choice that we needed to make.
 We had opportunity to deliver more Halloween, but we weren’t able to supply that.
 We were really producing — we begin producing Halloween back in the Spring, and that’s really when we needed to make these key decisions on what we were going to produce,” Buck said during the Q&A portion of the phone call.

-According to a Yahoo News report, the price for a standard Hershey chocolate bar went up 17% .
+According to a Yahoo News report, the price for a standard Hershey chocolate bar went up 17 percent.

 At the time, the report from an analyst at Goldman Sachs blamed the price hikes on the inflation-driven spike in raw material and transportation costs.

 In Thursday’s phone call, the company also released its second-quarter 2022 financial results.
-The company had consolidated net sales of $2,372.6 million, an increase of 19.3%.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The company had consolidated net sales of $2,372.6 million, an increase of 19.3 percent.